Love Strange Love: Plot

 An older man wearing a business suit is dropped off at a mansion by his driver.
-He is alone as he starts wandering through the rooms of the mansion.
-It is apparently abandoned, with empty rooms, but has an aura of past opulence.
-The scene shifts to some 45 years earlier, where a twelve year old boy is being escorted on foot from a train station by his grandmother.
+He wanders through the rooms of an apparently abandoned and empty mansion.
+The scene flashbacks to near the mansion 45 years earlier, where a twelve year old boy is being escorted on foot from a train station by his grandmother.
 The older woman produces a letter and asks the boy to give it to his mother.
-They are near the gate of the same mansion the older man would visit 45 years later, and the grandmother leaves the boy there.
-The gate is locked, but a woman greets the boy.
-He gives her the letter, saying it is for his mother, and she lets him in.
-His grandmother, who has continued to watch discreetly from a distance, leaves the area once she knows he has been admitted.
-The younger woman escorts the boy into the house.
-The older man appears to be recalling this in flashbacks.
+The grandmother leaves the boy where a woman greets him at the gate.
+He gives her the letter for his mother, and she escorts him into the house.

-After they enter the house, another woman who appears to be serving as a business manager greets them.
+After they enter the house, another woman serving as a business manager greets them.
 After being told about the letter for Anna, the boy's mother, the manager dispatches the first woman to find Anna.
-Meanwhile, many women in the house are hard at work preparing for what appears to be an important upcoming event, cleaning and arranging flowers.
-The boy is escorted to a side room by the manager.
-She questions the boy who says that his grandmother left him there to stay with his mother.
-The grandmother is on her way back to Santa Catarina, Brazil.
-The manager seems shocked by the idea of the boy staying with his mother, though it isn't immediately clear why.
-Anna appears and embraces her son, commenting on how much more like a man he now is than he was the last time she saw him a year ago.
-The boy apparently usually lives with his grandmother, not Anna.
+Meanwhile, many women in the house are hard at work preparing for what appears to be an important upcoming event.
+As the boy is escorted to a side room, he tells her to her apparent shock that his grandmother left him there to stay with his mother.
+Anna appears and embraces her son, noting she last saw him a year ago.